cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -experimental.ruler.enable-api
 [enable_api: <boolean> | default = false]

-# Enable rulers to store a copy of rules owned by other rulers with default
+# EXPERIMENTAL: Enable rulers to store a copy of rules owned by other rulers
-# state (state before any evaluation) and send this copy in list API requests as
+# with default state (state before any evaluation) and send this copy in list
-# backup in case the ruler who owns the rule fails to send its rules.
-This
+# API requests as backup in case the ruler who owns the rule fails to send its
-# allows the rules API to handle ruler outage by returning rules with default
+# rules.
+This allows the rules API to handle ruler outage by returning rules
-# state.
-Ring replication-factor needs to be set to 3 or more for this to be
+# with default state.
+Ring replication-factor needs to be set to 3 or more for
-# useful.
+# this to be useful.
-# CLI flag: -ruler.api-enable-rules-backup
+# CLI flag: -experimental.ruler.api-enable-rules-backup
 [api_enable_rules_backup: <boolean> | default = false]

-# Remove duplicate rules in the prometheus rules and alerts API response.
-If
+# EXPERIMENTAL: Remove duplicate rules in the prometheus rules and alerts API
-# there are duplicate rules the rule with the latest evaluation timestamp will
+# response.
+If there are duplicate rules the rule with the latest evaluation
-# be kept.
+# timestamp will be kept.
-# CLI flag: -ruler.api-deduplicate-rules
+# CLI flag: -experimental.ruler.api-deduplicate-rules
 [api_deduplicate_rules: <boolean> | default = false]

 # Comma separated list of tenants whose rules this ruler can evaluate.
 If